 - (c) Product Labeling Requirements for Composite Wood Products and Finished Goods. - (1) Composite Wood Products.
 If the composite wood products procured by an importer are not modified by the importer, no additional labeling is required.
-If the composite wood products are modified, importers are subject to the labeling requirements specified for fabricators in section 93120.7(d). - (2) Finished goods containing HWPW, PB, or MDF.
+If the composite wood products are modified, importers are subject to the labeling requirements specified for fabricators in section 93120.7(d)(c). - (2) Finished goods containing HWPW, PB, or MDF.
 If the finished goods purchased by an importer are not modified by the importer, no additional labeling is required.
-If the finished goods are modified, the importer must label the modified goods as specified for fabricators in section 93120.7(d). - (d) Statement of compliance.
-For each composite wood product or finished good made with these materials, the importer must state on the bill of lading or invoice, that the composite wood products or composite wood products contained in finished goods comply with the applicable Phase 1 or Phase 2 emission standard specified in section 93120.2(a).

-(e) Facility inspections.
-Importers may be inspected by ARB or local air district officialspersonnel.
+If the finished goods are modified, the importer must label the modified goods as specified for fabricators in section 93120.7(d)(c). - (3) Product Label Retention Requirements for Composite Wood Products and Finished Goods.
+Composite wood products and finished goods sold or offered for sale in California are required to be labeled by manufacturers and fabricators as specified in section 93120.3(e) or section 93120.7(c), respectively.
+Importers shall retain leave intact the product label on composite wood products and finished goods as received from their suppliers to allow the person that purchases a composite wood product or finished good to identify the compliance level of the composite wood product or composite wood products in a finished good. - (d) Statement of compliance.
+For each composite wood product or finished good made with these materials, the importer must state on the bill of lading or invoice, that the composite wood products or composite wood products contained in finished goods comply with the applicable Phase 1 or Phase 2 emission standard specified in section 93120.2(a). - (e) Facility inspections.
+Importers may be inspected by ARB or local air district personnel.
 In the course of an inspection, ARB or local air district personnel may request to audit records or secure samples for testing.
+All records required by this section shall be made available to ARB or local air district personnel within 60 days of request.
 Composite wood products or finished goods secured during an inspection are subject to testing, using the applicable enforcement test method specified in section 93120.9, to determine compliance with the applicable emission standards.

-Note: Authority cited: Sections 39600, 39601, 39650, 39658, 39659, 39666, and 41712, Health and Safety Code.
-Reference: Sections 39650, 39658, 39659, 39666, and 41712, Health and Safety Code.
+Note: Authority cited: Sections 39600, 39601, 39650, 39658, 39659, 39666, 41511, and 41712, Health and Safety Code.
+Reference: Sections 39650, 39658, 39659, 39665, 39666, 41511, and 41712, Health and Safety Code.